-This report provides an overview of the unaudited annual report and accounts for the Integration Joint Board (IJB) covering the period 1 April 2022 to 31 March 2023.
+This report provides an overview of the audited annual report and accounts for the Integration Joint Board (IJB) covering the period 1 April 2022 to 31 March 2023.

-The Chair of Performance and Audit Committee will advise the Integration Joint Board of:-

-- any matters arising from the Performance and Audit Committee in relation to the unaudited annual report and accounts - the Performance and Audit Committee's decision on the remittance of the unaudited Annual Report and Accounts to the Integration Joint Board.
+- The Chair of Performance and Audit Committee will advise the Integration Joint Board of:- - any matters arising from the Performance and Audit Committee - the Performance and Audit Committee's decision on the remittance of the audited Annual Report and Accounts to the Integration Joint Board.